Agricultural engineer

 Your tasks might include:

-using computer modelling to advise farmers and businesses how to improve their land use
+using computer modelling to improve land use

 Green job